VidyasagarYadav499/git-playground/README.md

 ```

 ## 5. Create a Pull Request on GitHub 🔧📚🌟
 Go to GitHub, navigate to your repository, and create a pull request to propose your changes for review.

 ## 6. Review and Merge 💡🌿🔄
 After the pull request is reviewed and approved, merge it into the main branch on GitHub.

 ## 7. Update Your Local Repository (main branch) 🌐🔧🌿
 Keep your local main branch up-to-date with the remote repository.

 ```
 git switch main                # Switches to the main branch git pull origin main          # Pulls the latest changes from the remote main branch
 ```

 Alternatively, you can use:

 ```
 git checkout main              # Switches to the main branch git fetch origin               # Fetches changes from the remote repository git merge origin/main         # Merges the fetched changes into the main branch
 ```

-# Rough-Notes 📝

-## Git-Commands 📖
+# Git Commands 📖
 | Command | Description |
 |---|---|
 | **Initialization Commands** |  |